 Being allergic to a food may also result in being allergic to a similar protein found in something else.
 For example, if you are allergic to ragweed, you may also develop reactions to bananas or melons.
 This is known as cross-reactivity.
 Cross-reactivity happens when the immune system thinks one protein is closely related to another.
 When foods are involved it is called oral allergy syndrome (OAS).

-Food allergy can strike children and adults alike.
+Food Allergies can strike children and adults alike.
 While many children outgrow a food allergy, it is also possible for adults to develop allergies to particular foods.

 Much like other food allergies, FPIES allergic reactions are triggered by ingesting a food allergen.
 Although any food can be a trigger, the most common culprits include milk, soy and grains.
 FPIES often develops in infancy, usually when a baby is introduced to solid food or formula.